cloudflare/workers-docs/content/reference/apis/html-rewriter.md

 #### Properties

-- `name: String | null`: String representing the name of the element.
-With a doctype element, this is always "html".
+- `name: String | null`: Read-only, string representing the doctype name.
-- `publicId: String | null`: The first quoted string in the doctype element, after the PUBLIC atom.
-This value is only set on HTML4 doctypes.
+- `publicId: String | null`: Read only, the quoted string in the doctype after the PUBLIC atom.
-- `systemId: String | null`: The second quoted string in the doctype element, after the PUBLIC atom.
-This value is only set on HTML4 doctypes.
+- `systemId: String | null`: Read only, the quoted string in the doctype after the SYSTEM atom or immidiately after the `publicId`.

 ## Understanding handler errors